Client internal IP address pools - Preview

 Use cases of client internal IP address pools

-• Enable server-to-client connections: A server must initiate a connection with the client devices for tasks such as push configurations, remote assistance, and software installation.
-The client internal IP address pools enable achieve these tasks by designating a range of IP addresses for client identification.
-These client internal IP address pools are allocated based on the user context and location.
-For example, specific IP address ranges can be assigned for user groups such as the HR team.
+Enable server-to-client connections: Certain tasks such as pushing configurations, providing remote assistance, or installing software require servers to initiate connections to client devices.
+Client internal IP address pools make this possible by assigning a defined range of IP addresses used to identify client devices.
+These internal IP pools are allocated based on user context and location.
+For example, a specific IP address range can be dedicated to a user group like the HR team.

-To enable server-to-client communication, you must create a server-to-client app and then provide the client machine port and protocol details in addition to the back-end IP address range that is used to connect to the client.
+To enable server-to-client communication, you must create a server-to-client app and specify the client device’s port and protocol details, along with the back-end IP address range that is used to reach the client.
 For details, see Server-to-client app configuration.

 Important: